system-zero/system-zero/data/docs/editor.md

  | END               | goes to the end of line        |
  | escape            | aborts                         |

+ On Insert Mode it is possible to register a callback function, to translate keys in native languages.
+See the libved+.c unit for an example for the greek language.
+Below is the call to set such a function.

+ Ed.set.lang_getkey (this, ex_lang_getkey);

+ This feature is activated through the :set --lang-mode=el command.
+To change back use :set --lang-mode=en.

 Visual mode:
  |   key[s]          |  Semantics                     | count
  |___________________|________________________________|_______